thunderbird/send-suite/packages/send/frontend/README.md

 This will create a server on `http://localhost:4173/`, you can test your app there.

 You might be wondering why not just run the dev environment.
 Here is a useful [answer that might help](https://stackoverflow.com/questions/71703933/what-is-the-difference-between-vite-and-vite-preview)

-### Submitting .xpi to ATN

-Make sure you have a file named `.env.production` inside the frontend directory that contains the environment variables for production.
-Otherwise this will fail.

-Run `pnpm build-and-submit`
-This will create `frontend-source.zip` use it to upload to ATN when asked for source code.
-It will also move your `.xpi` to the root.